 ULIS’ thermal imaging technology brings distinct advantages such as low weight, low power consumption and high image resolution to military gear, including handheld goggles, thermal weapon sights, and thermal cameras used in ground vehicle situation awareness.
-The company currently supplies its uncooled infrared imaging sensors to the French army’s FELIN program and Infantry Fighting Vehicles (IFV), in particular the Nexter that has been deployed in Afghanistan.
+The company currently supplies its thermal image sensors to the French army’s FELIN program and Infantry Fighting Vehicles (IFV), in particular the Nexter.
+ULIS is also participating in two European anti-surface missile programs.

 ULIS’ thermal imaging sensors rely on amorphous silicon microbolometer technology to convert infrared (IR) radiation into visible images.
-This enables targets to be identified during the day and night, as well as in bad weather conditions, over distances of several kilometers, depending on the optics in the thermal camera.
+This enables targets to be identified during the day and night, in adverse weather conditions and over distances of several kilometers, depending on the optics in the thermal camera.

 for Military Applications